Diagnose, Correct, and Learn from Manipulation Failures via Visual Symbols: Related Work

 \subsection{Robotic Manipulation with Imitation Learning}

 Imitation learning allows robots to acquire manipulation skills from expert demonstrations, showing immense potential in robot learning.
-Among recent advancements, Diffusion Policy \cite{chi2025diffusion} and its variants \cite{ze20243d, wang2024equivariant} based on diffusion models to denoise sampled trajectories, have achieved performance comparable to the expert demonstrations.
+Among recent advancements, Diffusion Policy \cite{chi2025diffusion} and its variants \cite{ze20243d, wang2024equivariant}, which use diffusion models to denoise sampled trajectories, have achieved performance comparable to expert demonstrations.
 Furthermore, Vision-Language-Action (VLA) models \cite{kim2024openvla, black2025pi_, liu2024rdt, zitkovich2023rt} pre-trained on large-scale robotics datasets have demonstrated impressive capabilities in general-purpose manipulation.
+To scale high-quality data, recent works \cite{xu2025exumi, luo2025human} leverage sophisticated hardware and shared-control frameworks to bolster collection efficiency.
 However, the policies trained exclusively on these successful datasets, despite their rapid skill acquisition, are prone to failure when encountering OOD scenarios.
-This exposes a crucial blind spot: VLAs are unable to identify, let alone correct failures. \cite{gu2025safe, wang2025vlatest} Consequently, the development of methods for robotic failure diagnosis and correction becomes imperative.
+This exposes a crucial blind spot: VLAs are unable to identify, let alone correct failures.
+Consequently, the development of methods for robotic failure diagnosis and correction becomes imperative. \cite{gu2025safe, wang2025vlatest}